DistanceDevelopment/spatial-workshops/slides/extra-bibliography.md

   * Goodman, L. A. (1960).
 On the Exact Variance of Products.
 Journal of the American Statistical Association, 55(292), 708. http://doi.org/10.2307/2281592
   * Seber, G. A. F. (1982).
 The Estimation of Animal Abundance and Related Parameters.
 Macmillan.

+# Other approaches

+* Comparison of different techniques
+  * Oppel, S., Meirinho, A., Ramírez, I., Gardner, B., O’Connell, A. F., Miller, P. I., & Louzao, M. (2012).
+Comparison of five modelling techniques to predict the spatial distribution and abundance of seabirds.
+Biological Conservation, 156, 94–104. http://doi.org/10.1016/j.biocon.2011.11.013